 Your donation relieves the next-of-kin from making this decision under the handicap of grief.
 Your pre-arranged donation protects both the ETSU Quillen College of Medicine and your survivors, and simplifies the procedure at the time of death.
-No individuals will be accepted into the program without prior arrangements.
+No donor’s remains will be accepted without prior arrangements.

 Must a person be of legal age to sign a donation form?

-Yes, at any time by writing to the Department of Biomedical Sciences.
+Yes, at any time by writing to the Anatomical Gift Program.

 Will I or my family be paid for my body?